nasiegel88/webvitals/README.md

 conda activate webvitals
 ```

-The about will only need to be done once however, when the program used the environment must be activated before running any of the below commands.
+The above will only need to be done once however when the program is used the environment must be activated before running any of the below commands.

 ## Usage

 #### Directory layout.

-Users should not need to edit any files with the exception of `webvitals_config.properties` which can be to store login credentials locally so as to avoid having to enter username and password information with every query.
+Users should not need to edit any files with the exception of `webvitals_config.properties` which can be used to store login credentials locally so as to avoid having to enter username and password information with every query.

 ```bash
 apex_webscrape